 Each spring, WPS distributes hundreds of wood duck houses throughout north-central Wisconsin.
 Environmentally focused residents donate $10 to Ducks Unlimited, and in exchange receive a wood duck house and can sign up a child for free for the Ducks Unlimited Greenwing program.

 WPS partners with Ducks Unlimited and McNaughton Correctional Facility, which builds the wood duck houses.
 The aim is to provide homes for wood ducks and to keep kids involved in the great outdoors.

 Challenging the Community

 The WPS Energy Challenge is a grant opportunity for non-profit community groups.
 WPS challenges local groups to complete three tasks in energy efficiency and weatherization.
 Participating groups install 10 weatherization kits (provided by WPS) in community members' homes.
-They also attempt to decrease their energy use and secure new signups for e-Bill or budget billing programs.
+They also attempt to decrease their energy use and secure new enrollments for e-Bill or Budget Billing programs.

 Groups that complete the challenge are awarded a $1,000 grant.
 The five groups that save the most energy are each awarded a $1,500 grant.
 Participating organizations find that along with the decrease in energy use, a substantial increase in energy awareness was realized as minor lifestyle changes by each individual resulted in cumulative energy saving totals.